c-argus/90squizgame/README.md

 ## Features Left to Implement
 * The user would get the option to choose the degree of difficulty of the quiz, like easy, medium, pro.
-* Add more questions but using images, videos and sound to make the user experience more plesant and fun.
+* Update the questions, using images, videos and sound to make the user experience more plesant and fun.

 ## Testing